kailashbaas/HuffmanCoding/README.md

+####frequencies.cpp
+Calculates the frequency of every character in the file
+####huffman.cpp
-frequencies.cpp calculates the frequency of every character in the file huffman.cpp calculates the encoding for each character and outputs the expected size of the compressed file encode.cpp compresses the file using a file of character encodings decode.cpp decompresses the file using a file of character encodings
+Calculates the encoding for each character and outputs the expected size of the compressed file
+####encode.cpp
+Compresses the file using a file of character encodings
+####decode.cpp
+Decompresses the file using a file of character encodings

 Usage:

+Generate the file containing the character encodings:

- $~] cat [FILE] | ./frequencies | ./huffman
+    cat [FILE] | ./frequencies | ./huffman
     832
     (And also generates the file 'codewords.txt')

+Encode FILE and write the compressed file to OUTPUT\_FILE:

- $~] cat [FILE] | ./encode codewords.txt > [OUTPUT\_FILE]
+    cat [FILE] | ./encode codewords.txt > [OUTPUT_FILE]

-    Encodes the file and writes the compressed file to OUTPUT_FILE
+Decode FILE and write the decoded file to OUTPUT\_FILE:

- $~] cat encoded | ./decode codewords.txt > [OUTPUT\_FILE]
+    cat [FILE] | ./decode codewords.txt > [OUTPUT_FILE]

-    Decodes the file and writes the decoded file to OUTPUT_FILE